Lester Speight: Early life, family and education

 Lester Speight was born in Baltimore, Maryland, the son of Gussie Watson and Walter Speight.
 He graduated from Old Mill High School in Millersville, Maryland in 1981, where he is in its Hall of Fame for three sports: football, track, and basketball.

 He attended Morgan State University from 1981 to 1985 and was a Division 1 All-American Linebacker.

 Professional football and professional wrestling

 After graduating college in 1985, he attempted to play in the NFL but did not.
 He tried out for the United States Football League (USFL) the same year.
 During tryouts, he ran the 40-yard dash in 4.3 seconds, which received attention of the Baltimore Stars.
 Speight and business manager/cousin Butch Groover negotiated a two-year deal with the Stars for more than $200,000.
 However, the USFL folded before he even played one season.
+He was with the New York Giants in 1987 as a replacement player during the 1987 NFL strike, but he did not play in any games.

-Speight moved on to professional wrestling working for Global Wrestling Federation and Catch Wrestling Association as Rasta the Voodoo Man.
+Speight moved on to professional wrestling, working for Global Wrestling Federation and Catch Wrestling Association as Rasta the Voodoo Man.
 However, by 1997 he quit wrestling to pursue an acting career.